MIC-DKFZ/iScience_GlioLymph_classification/README.md

 ## License
 This project is made avialble under the CreativeCommons License.
-See the LICENSE file for more details.
+See the (LICENSE.md) file for more details.
 ## Reference
 If you find our work useful in your research or use parts of this code please consider citing our paper:
 ```